lantolin/impress2markdown/README.md

 So I put together an small XSLT that transforms the basic elements of a LO Impress document into Markdown.

-It is far from perfect, but it covers my needs.
+It is far from perfect, it is very focused on my own needs (my slides are very basic).
+It supports just some particular elements of the slides (title, simple text-boxes, lists, tables, and notes).

 Here it is in case it is of any help to you.
-Any improvements, suggestions, better aproaches, etc. are more than welcome.
+Any improvements, suggestions, better approaches, etc. are more than welcome.